Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 }

-Add this dependency for Bootstrap and Thymeleaf Layout Dialect inside dependencies body.
+Add this dependency for Bootstrap and Thymeleaf Layout Dialect inside the dependencies body.

 dependencies {